zhichen-zhao/incremental-causal-eif/README.md

 ## Data

 The original Norwegian screening data are not publicly available.
-Following Section 6 of the paper, the application uses the **simulated** data set from the companion repository of Røysland et al. (2025):
+Following Section 6 of the paper, the application uses the **simulated** data set originally provided in the companion repository of Røysland et al. (2025):

 > https://github.com/palryalen/paper-code

-Download their simulated data, save it as `sim_data.RData` in the working directory, and then run `data_application_ml.R`.
-The simulated data has 1428 individuals (1147 Amplicor/HC2, 281 PreTectProofer).
-No data file is included in this repository.
+The simulated data are included in this repository.
+Users can directly run `data_application_ml.R`, which performs the required data processing and generates the final analysis data set used in the application.
+The resulting data set contains 1,428 individuals (1,147 Amplicor/HC2 and 281 PreTectProofer).

 ## Requirements